osherachamim/aws/serverless-slack-ops-assistant/README.md

 # Serverless Slack Ops Assistant (AWS Lambda + API Gateway + S3)

-Modern DevOps teams love automation — especially when it comes with instant visibility.
 This project connects **Slack** and **AWS** in a **serverless way** using **Lambda**, **API Gateway**, and **S3**.

 It performs two simple but powerful tasks: